andrei-akatsyeu1/drift-track-designer/README.md

 - Displays all sequences and shapes
 - Shows background image if loaded
 - Click to focus for keyboard controls
+- **Canvas Panning**: Hold left mouse button and drag to pan the entire canvas

 **Status Bar** (Bottom)
 - Shows status messages and notifications